Ex-Theranos CEO Elizabeth Holmes takes the witness stand in her fraud trial

 But government lawyers counter that Holmes knew what she was doing.
 Prosecutors contend that Holmes was intentionally deceptive about Theranos' finances and underlying technology in pursuit of landing on magazine covers and generating buzz and eye-popping investment.

-Holmes' testimony will resume next week, when she is expected to face cross-examination from federal prosecutors.
+Holmes' testimony will resume next week, when her direct examination from her defense team will resume.
+Following that, she will face cross-examination from federal prosecutors.